-PGJUSD actively sought the involvement and input of all educational partners as part of the 2022/23 LCAP development process and considered their input before finalizing the LCAP.
+PGJUSD actively sought the involvement and input of all educational partners as part of the 2023/24 LCAP development process and considered their input before finalizing the LCAP.
 The following summarizes the actions and services that have been influenced by specific educational partner input.

-Educational partners noted the need to focus on learning loss recover and learning acceleration, maintain small class sizes, and continue our targeted intervention program.
-Parents recognize the additional intervention and supports their children are receiving and want those to continue.
+Educational partners noted the need to maintain small class sizes and continue our targeted intervention program.
+Parents recognize the additional intervention and support their children are receiving and want those to continue.
 The following actions are a result of this input:

-Goal 1, Action 1.2 Fund enough certificated staff to maintain single-grade classrooms.
-Goal 1, Action 1.4 Monitor learning and deliver targeted intervention.
+- Goal 1, Action 1.2 Fund enough certificated staff to have small class sizes. - Goal 1, Action 1.4 Monitor learning and deliver targeted intervention.